Cyrus Moses Burleigh: Quick-Witted Activist

 One of the most intriguing moments in his life came at the end of it, when he married his good friend Margaret Jones, who was in a committed relationship with Mary Grew.
 The marriage gave Margaret the prestige of the Burleigh family connection, and helped to bring Cyrus's worldly affairs to an orderly conclusion.
 But it is unlikely that this was a "marriage" in any romantic or sexual sense.

-Cyrus's hand-written journals, which run intermittently from July of 1837 to March 1845, constitutes a treasure-trove of information about him, his family, daily life in Windham county, and his increasing involvement in reform causes.
-This website will, eventually, make a full transcription of all three available.
-Among the famed people noted in it, in addition to the Burleigh family, are Prudence Crandall, Almira Crandall, William Lloyd Garrison, Wendell Phillips, and many more.
+Cyrus's hand-written journals, which run from July of 1837 to March 1845, constitute a treasure-trove of information about him, his family, daily life in Windham county, and his increasing involvement in reform causes.
+This website will, eventually, make a full transcription of all the journals available.
+Among the famed people noted in it, in addition to the Burleigh family, are Prudence Crandall, Almira Crandall, William Lloyd Garrison, Wendell Phillips, Elijah Lovejoy, and many more.
 A full index of these names will be included with their internal references in this project once the transcription is complete.

 Universal Grief